jshint/jshint/README.md

 If there is a .jshintignore file in your project's directory tree, (also provided you run `jshint` from within your project's directory) then any directories or files specified will be skipped over. (behaves just like a `.gitignore` file)

 **Note:** Pattern matching uses minimatch, with the nocase [option](https://github.com/isaacs/minimatch).
 When there is no match, it performs a left side match (when no forward slashes present and path is a directory).

+FAQ
+---

+#### How do I turn off "mixed tabs and spaces" warning?

+If you're using so-called [smart tabs](http://www.emacswiki.org/SmartTabs) then we have an option `smarttabs` for you.
+Otherwise, your solution is to run JSHint with a custom reporter that discards any warnings you don't like.
+For example, this [example reporter](https://gist.github.com/3885619) discards all warnings about mixed tabs and spaces.

 Contributing
 ------------